 The White was once a free flowing river of approximately 720 miles in length.
 An ambitious Corps of Engineers building project constructed five high-head dams for flood control and hydropower purposes beginning in 1941 and concluding in 1966.

 The huge reservoirs created by the dams are multi-use facilities and provide for flood control, hydroelectric power, municipal water supply, and recreation and fish and wildlife uses.
 Coldwater habitats for trout fisheries now exist below tons of concrete.

 The White River Lakes Area of the Ozarks

 Three coldwater trout fisheries are on the main White River.
 They are found below Beaver, Table Rock (Lake Taneycomo in Missouri), and Bull Shoals dams and are known as "tailwaters."
 Two tributary tailwaters—Greers Ferry (Little Red River) and Norfork (North Fork River)—complete the system.
 Public river accesses are available and are well-maintained by state and federal agencies.

 Safety on the river is an issue of which anglers need to be aware.
-Because of widely fluctuating currents, wade anglers as well as boaters can find themselves in trouble quickly.
+Because of widely fluctuating currents created by hydropower releases, wade anglers as well as boaters can find themselves in trouble quickly.
 The White River has been listed as one of "The Six Deadliest Fishing Waters" in the country (Outdoor Life, February 2004).
 For this reason, many anglers choose to hire a reputable guide to help them safely experience and learn the river.
 Read about wade safety.
 Read how the U.S. Army Corps of Engineers operates the White River reservoirs and dams in its White River FAQ.

 Beaver Dam, near Eureka Springs, Arkansas, is the first dam in the tailwater chain to provide a cold water fishery along the White.
 It is my home water and has a quaint character about it.